MiraDx is committed to discovering meaningful ways to better treat cancer in patients with mutations like and including the KRAS-variant

 Cancer systemic therapy

 Although it is completely logical that inherited, germ-line genetic differences, present in all cells, including those of the immune system, will predict response and toxicity to developing immune therapies, there has been little study of the genomic areas studied by MiraDx to find such biomarkers.
 MiraDx discovered a panel of such mutations that predict both response and toxicity to anti-PD1 and anti-PDL1 therapies currently on the market.
-They are working with potential partners to incorporate these findings into the newer agents to allow better patients selection to achieve improved response and less toxicity from these exciting new therapies.
-They are additionally working with partners to apply these mutations to all classes of developing immunotherapies.
-For interested partners, please feel free to contact us at email@example.com.
+We are working with potential partners to incorporate these findings into the newer agents to allow better patients selection to achieve improved response and less toxicity from these exciting new therapies.
+We are additionally working with partners to apply these mutations to all classes of developing immunotherapies.
+For interested partners, please feel free to contact us at firstname.lastname@example.org.

 Head and Neck Squamous Cell Carcinoma

 Ongoing studies show that KRAS-variant head and neck cancer patients respond differently to targeted agents used in standard treatment, and impacts the risks of side effects from these treatments.
 We are currently working to find the best treatment for these patients.

 Non-Small Cell Lung Cancer

 Physicians and researchers at MDACC and Yale University have evaluated the association between treatment response for NSCLC patients in the BATTLE trials and the KRAS-variant.
 Results from these studies suggest that KRAS-variant patients respond to certain drugs and not others used in metastatic lung cancer.

 Studies show that standard treatment consisting of Platinum compounds work poorly for ovarian cancer patients with the KRAS-variant.
 We hope to define the best strategy for these patients, as the KRAS-variant is found in 1 of 4 newly diagnosed ovarian cancer patients.